 Cool Tip: Using Group Managed Service Accounts in Active Directory!

-In the above article, we learnt to remove adcomputer from specified location or remove specified adcomputer using distinguished name specified using Identity parameter.
+In the above article, we learned to remove adcomputer from a specified location or remove the specified adcomputer using the distinguished name specified using the Identity parameter.

-Remove-AdComputer remove computer from active directory, you need to use Get-AdComputer to get ad computers from active directory.
+Remove-AdComputer remove computer from the active directory, you need to use Get-AdComputer to get ad computers from the active directory.